 - Teach children about scientific inquiry

 While science is sometimes seen as “too advanced” for small children, teaching it early is important to establish and maintain interest in children.
-The Cat teaches kids the basic concepts like asking questions and how to find the answers.
+The Cat teaches kids basic but crucial habits like asking questions and using different resources to find answers.

 Each episode is around 12 minutes long and recommended for children ages three and up.
 Parents should encourage questions their children may have about the natural world and share in the excitement of learning something new.

 Peg + Cat is a math-based series that follows a little girl called Peg and her sidekick Cat.
 Together, they go on adventures and discover how math is important in their world.
-The show seeks to teach kids basic math as well as:
+The show seeks to teach children basic math skills such as:

 Peg and Cat solve the problems they come across with math and sometimes they fail, but that’s okay.
 To solve the problem, they have to brainstorm and try to work out the problem via trial and error.
 Peg and Cat teaches kids that even if a problem seems impossible, there’s always a solution.